ThePolishHussar/dwm/README.md

 * Better floating windows with [resizecorners](), [savefloats](), [togglefloatingcenter](), [moveresize]().
 * A better multi-head experience with [sendmoncenter](), [statusallmons](),
 * A dwm.desktop entry for use with login managers
+* A simpler bar - only shows Tags and status, only removing lines from base, no patches.

 ## Depedencies